betaghIEEE/profiles-rest-api/notes-of-work.md

 This is where the instructor talks about integrating the models that we just made into the project at large.

 We set the user settings in the profiles_project.settings.py file of the project.

+## Migrations
+Another feature that WebObjects, Ruby on Rails, and Python share is the concept of the database migrations.
+It may take some research to determine whose technology and champion contributed the concept first.
+What is important is the concept itself and how to use it in the language/frameworks in which one is implementing one's application.
+The first concept is to produce a migration file for the first migration that typically kick starts a database borne application.

+There is a super manage.py that handles these migrations.
+We use the command: python  manage.py makemigrations profiles_api
+ Note that this command takes two arguments.
+The first makemigrations provides the instructions that our manage.py is to work with.
+Manage.py is provided during the creation of our project.  (django_admin startproject ...).
+This manage.py provides us this makemigrations facility to connect migrations to the profile_api.
+How?

+ Well, I am getting some errors during this process.
+Where are these coming from and how do I fix this?

+ Turns out I forgot to import the following:

+ from django.contrib.auth.models import BaseUserManager

+ So with this, the
+  python  manage.py makemigrations profiles_api
+  works.

+  next we try to migrate

+  ### Recorded commands in vagrant Ubuntu

+  File "/vagrant/profiles_api/models.py", line 14, in <module>
+   class UserProfileManager(BaseUserManager):
+NameError: name 'BaseUserManager' is not defined
+(env) vagrant@ubuntu-bionic:/vagrant$ python  manage.py makemigrations profiles_api
+Migrations for 'profiles_api':
+ profiles_api/migrations/0001_initial.py
+   - Create model UserProfile
+(env) vagrant@ubuntu-bionic:/vagrant$ python manage.py migrate

+### So, what does this do as we try to migrate and manage our new profile_api model?

+(env) vagrant@ubuntu-bionic:/vagrant$ python manage.py migrate
+Operations to perform:
+  Apply all migrations: admin, auth, authtoken, contenttypes, profiles_api, sessions Running migrations:
+  Applying contenttypes.0001_initial...
+OK
+  Applying contenttypes.0002_remove_content_type_name...
+OK
+  Applying auth.0001_initial...
+OK
+  Applying auth.0002_alter_permission_name_max_length...
+OK
+  Applying auth.0003_alter_user_email_max_length...
+OK
+  Applying auth.0004_alter_user_username_opts...
+OK
+  Applying auth.0005_alter_user_last_login_null...
+OK
+  Applying auth.0006_require_contenttypes_0002...
+OK
+  Applying auth.0007_alter_validators_add_error_messages...
+OK
+  Applying auth.0008_alter_user_username_max_length...
+OK
+  Applying auth.0009_alter_user_last_name_max_length...
+OK
+  Applying auth.0010_alter_group_name_max_length...
+OK
+  Applying auth.0011_update_proxy_permissions...
+OK
+  Applying profiles_api.0001_initial...
+OK
+  Applying admin.0001_initial...
+OK
+  Applying admin.0002_logentry_remove_auto_add...
+OK
+  Applying admin.0003_logentry_add_action_flag_choices...
+OK
+  Applying authtoken.0001_initial...
+OK
+  Applying authtoken.0002_auto_20160226_1747...
+OK
+  Applying sessions.0001_initial...
+OK
+(env) vagrant@ubuntu-bionic:/vagrant$

+### So what now?